willie68/GoBlobStore/README.md

 There are defined header for operation

-tenant: is the name of the tenant in a multi-tenant environment
+`tenant`: is the name of the tenant in a multi-tenant environment

-apikey: the apikey can be used to identify the right usage of this service. (in the configuration you can switch this off)
+`apikey`: the apikey can be used to identify the right usage of this service. (in the configuration you can switch this off)

-retention: if set, this blob will die only available until this time (in minutes) is over, counted from the creation time, or, if a reset retention occur, from the reset time.
+`retention`: if set, this blob will die only available until this time (in minutes) is over, counted from the creation time, or, if a reset retention occur, from the reset time.

-filename: is the filename of the file itself, and only needed if you use direct binary upload.
+`filename`: is the filename of the file itself, and only needed if you use direct binary upload.

 The service automatically save all needed headers to the blob description object.
 If you set a headerprefix, the service will additionally put all header prefixed with this text to the description, too.